 It is important to note that at this time, you cannot use START for singular services such as registering for a VAT number.
 You can only use the START services as part of opening a business.

 Here are some of the most important advantages of START:

-- You can launch a business remotely and online – Now you can skip the exhausting running around from one institution to another.
-You can do it by yourself without lawyers, notaries, or partners.
+- You can launch a business remotely and online – You can skip the exhausting running around from one institution to another and do it by yourself without lawyers, notaries, or partners.

 - Automated data entry – After you enter the application, the system collects your personal data via your OIB and automatically fills out the form with data connected to your OIB.
 You only need to enter the data unavailable to public services through OIB.
 Once you enter it, all the e-forms will be automatically filled out.

-- Shorter launching period – Your business will be launched in 3 to 5 days.
+- Shorter launching period – Your business will be launched in only a few days.
 Requests given electronically have priority over written physical requests.